patriciagrau/wikipedia_article_analysis/notes.md

     - Can a VERB have "case" as their syntactic relation?
 I'm going to say yes based on what I've seen in other UD files.
 - gold standard: "universal healthcare system" amod compound root? or is it all compound? (line 513)
 - gold standard: "**natural** gas", amod or compound? (line 611)

+17/02

+- gold standard: working on Spanish - the references in Spanish are \[n.
+1] instead of \[1] - they were not eliminated when "cleaning" the text.
+I am going to remove them and rewrite the documents.
+  - Started at 14:44
+- gold standard: "Rusia, \[...] conocida como Federación de Rusia" --> I said that "como" is an ADP following other UD documents that we had for Computational Syntax, but I am very unsure about it (it's not part of the list of prep we learn in school, it sounds more like an ADV, but then I don't know how to analyse it).
+- gold standard: Spanish, what do I do with "del"?
+Contraction of "de" + "el" --> In CompSyn we would separate them, but they are not separated in UDPipe.
+Should I separate it?
+So far, I have separated it but this will detect more errors in the UDPipe analysis.
+- gold standard: "Asia del Norte" --> I said PROPN de el PROPN
+- gold standard: xcomp?
+  - "equivalente a **algo más**" --> x comp? (line 116)
+- gold standard: "formada por **ochenta y cinco sujetos federales**" (line 170) --> formada por is fixed... but obl?
+- gold standard: is "exist" a root or is it a cop? (line 202)